telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/overview.md

 # Map Overview

 The [Kendo UI Map widget](http://demos.telerik.com/kendo-ui/map/index) displays geospatial information organized in layers and is supported for both desktop and mobile devices.

-The layers that the Map features are:
+The layers that the Map provides are:
 * Tile layers
 * Shape (vector) layers
 * Marker layers